Average Salary In Prince Edward Island (PEI)

 PEI statistics reveal lower average and median wages compared to larger provinces.
 But the job market still holds bright spots we’ll uncover.

-What are Average Salaries by Occupational Category in Prince Edward Island?
+What are the Average Salaries by Occupational Category in Prince Edward Island?

 Average Salaries by Occupational Category in Prince Edward Island